Hassan-Mallah/fantastic-disco/README.md

 - for hx-get i used this time mocky.io cool stuff, check it out :)

-- added 2 html exmples
+- added 2 html examples